-The AOA designates this program for a maximum of 30 AOA Category 1-A credits and 20 Category 1-B credits and will report CME credits commensurate with the physician’s participation in this program.
+The American Osteopathic Association (AOA) designates this program for a maximum of 40 AOA Category 1-A credits* and 20 AOA Category 1-B credits and will report CME credits commensurate with the physician’s participation in this program.

 The American Osteopathic Association (AOA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Osteopathic Association has implemented a policy to comply with the current Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence requiring mitigation of all faculty conflicts of interest.
 Faculty declaring a relevant financial relationship must be identified in the activity syllabus and/or program.